Becoming an American Heart Association Instructor with CPR Seattle

 Ready to start training people to save lives?

-or .
+Click here to start the BLS Instructor training process or click here to start the Heartsaver Instructor training process.
 Or just call our office to find out what program best fits your needs.
 We’re ready to help!

 Enjoy our blog? follow us on Facebook.